Our Heritage

 On September 26, 1902, the church was officially chartered.

 Within two years, the young congregation had erected its first meetinghouse.
 On April 10, 1904, that newly constructed building was dedicated—again under the leadership of W. L. Cutts.
 The first observance of the Lord’s Supper in the new sanctuary followed on July 10.
-That same year, on September 29, the church family gathered in sorrow for the funeral of Mrs. Alma Hardison, a reminder that from its earliest days, Hardison Baptist Church would share together in both rejoicing and grief.
+On September 29, 2008, the church officiated the funeral of Miss.
+Alma Hardison, a reminder that from its earliest days, Hardison Baptist Church would share together in both rejoicing and grief.

 Growth, Revivals, and Early Leadership (1907–1939)